Speaking: Fluency & Coherence A2 - Lesson 2: Connecting Ideas with "and," "but," "so," "because"

 Connecting Ideas with "and," "but," "so," "because"

-To express more complex ideas, we need to connect our short sentences together.
-We use special connecting words, called conjunctions1, to do this.
+To express more complex ideas, we connect short sentences together using special words called conjunctions.
 Each conjunction has a different job.
+Click 🔊 to hear the example sentence.

 To make your long sentences clear, it is important to pause correctly.
-The rule is simple: when you use "and," "but," or "so" to connect two full sentences (two thought groups), you should make a short pause before the conjunction.
+The rule is simple: when you use "and," "but," or "so" to connect two full sentences (ideas that could stand alone), make a short pause / before the conjunction.

 • I like the market, / but it's very crowded on weekends.